Market Segmentation in Online Platforms: Conclusions and Future Research

-\end{theorem} \proofatend The proof first shows that the MMNL model can be reduced to a Multinomial Logic Model whose item appeals and qualities are functions of the vector of purchases at each time $t$.
+\begin{proof}[Proof of Theorem \ref{monopoly_alltogether}] The proof first shows that the MMNL model can be reduced to a Multinomial Logit Model whose item appeals and qualities are functions of the vector of purchases at each time $t$.
 It then shows that these functions stay in the bounded range, so that it is possible to apply Lemma \ref{qsuc}.